lianneb10/portfolio/README.md

 <h2 id="technologies"> 💻 Technologies List </h2>

-* Item 1
-* Item 2
+* HTML
-* Item 3
+* CSS

 <h2 id="installation">🔧 Installation </h2>

 1. On the homepage of this repository, click "Code" and then download the code.
-2. Once you have downloaded the file, you are then able to cd
+2. Once you have downloaded the file, you are then able to open the code with VSCode
+3. In order to preview the site, use LivePreview (a VSCode extension)

 <h2 id="user-stories">💬 User Stories </h2>